-The City of Alexandria’s 2018 Natural Resource Management Plan represents the City’s development of a strategic course of action for preserving, protecting, and sustainability in managing Alexandria’s natural resources and native biodiversity.
+The City of Alexandria’s 2018 Natural Resource Management Plan (NRMP) represents the City’s development of a strategic course of action for preserving, protecting, and sustainability in managing Alexandria’s natural resources and native biodiversity.
 This plan aligns with other initiatives and policies adopted by the City over the years, while expanding on them by specifically addressing natural resource conservation and management.

 In 2018, RPCA adopted the RPCA Strategic Plan: 2018-2023, which has Investing in our Natural Environment as one of the four focus areas.
 The plan states, “Our commitment to natural spaces provides physical, mental, and community benefits, while offering opportunities to engage with and conserve our natural resources.”